An analytic approach to the stress energy tensor in quantum field theory

 \underline{Check that $S$ defines a unitary connection:} Since the canonical implementer $S_c(g',g_0)$ is unitary we have $S(g,g)=\mathbf{1}$ but also path additivity:

 We will now show strong continuity for smooth paths $\gamma(s)$.
 Smooth families of paths result in smooth families of symplectic maps of the form

 As we have seen in the proof of Theorem \ref{fptheorem} the maps $q_s$ are strongly continuous in $s$ and the $r_s$ are smooth families of Hilbert-Schmidt operators.
 The statement now follows from Prop. \ref{strongprop}.
 This shows properties (1) - (5) of Definition \ref{defconnection}.
-The first order condition (6) needs to be considered separately and is in fact a computation showing that the derivative of the implemeter is given by a Wick product.
-This computation is carried out in the proof of \cite{MR2007173}*{Th.
-4.3} which in fact claims the relation (6) in the weak sense of quadratic forms.
-Since we have already shown the existence of the derivative this shows that it must coincide, up to a constant, with the formula given there, which is the classical formula for the stress energy tensor.
+The first order condition (6) needs to be considered separately and is in fact a computation of the derivative.
+Let therefore $I\subset\mathbb R^N$ be a neighbourhood of $0$, and $h: I \to \Gamma^\infty_0(S^2T^*M)$ be a smooth family of symmetric two-tensors with $h(0)=0$, compactly supported between the Cauchy surfaces $\Sigma_-$ and $\Sigma_+$.
+We set